 In order to be paid Universal Credit you will need to sign a ‘claimant commitment’ – this is an agreement between Jobcentre Plus and you, setting out what steps you need to take in order to be paid Universal Credit.

-Some groups of claimants are normally expected to look for work in order to be paid (although this requirement has been suspended during the COVID-19 outbreak it is now being re-introduced).
+Some groups of claimants are normally expected to look for work in order to be paid (although this requirement was initially suspended during the COVID-19 outbreak it is now being re-introduced).